 Learn how weather is created by the interrelationships between the sun and the earth, air, land, and water in its many forms.
 Also enjoy a basic introduction to weather observation, with a special session on the peculiarities of mountain weather.
 This trip is geared toward anyone with a general interest in weather, and provides a great training opportunity for science teachers.

-Winter Mountaineering Essentials
+Winter Mountaineering Essentials (SOLD OUT)

 Date: January 30-31, 2016 (Saturday-Sunday)